Teamfight Tactics – best TFT set 2 comps [9.22]

 - Shadow Blademaster gameplan:

-- When to create – A decent selection of Shadow champions, as well
+- When to create – A decent selection of Shadow champions early on is an indication you should go for this comp.

 Teamfight Tactics guide series